mgsloan/mgsloan-site/posts/deck-desk/post.md

 straightforward and effective - a couple tarps and bungee cords to hold them down.

-I haven't yet computed during a proper downpour - maybe one day!
+I haven't yet computed outside during a proper downpour - maybe one day!

 ## Working with Cold